-- (db) that, where the residential tenancy agreement relates to social housing - (i) the premises contain 4 or more bedrooms, the tenants do not reasonably require all of the bedrooms in the premises and alternative premises have been offered to the tenant by the owner; or - (ii) the premises have a special facility, or modification, suitable for a person with a disability or special requirements, the tenant does not require such a facility or modification and alternative premises have been offered to the tenant by the owner; - (dc) that, where the residential tenancy agreement relates to social housing, the tenant has, without the approval of the social housing provider, for a continuous
+- (db) that, where the residential tenancy agreement relates to social housing - (i) the premises contain 4 or more bedrooms, the tenants do not reasonably require all of the bedrooms in the premises and alternative premises have been offered to the tenant by the owner; or - (ii) the premises have a special facility, or modification, suitable for a person with a disability or special requirements, the tenant does not require such a facility or modification and alternative premises have been offered to the tenant by the owner; - (dc) that, where the residential tenancy agreement relates to social housing, the tenant has, without the approval of the social housing provider, for a continuous period of more than 8 weeks not occupied the premises;

-- period of more than 8 weeks not occupied the premises; - (dd) that, where the residential tenancy agreement relates to social housing provided by a social housing provider who leases the premises from the Director of Housing the lease of the premises from the Director of Housing has expired or is to expire, or has been, or is to be, terminated by the Director of Housing; - (e) that an order has been made under section 86 of the Land Titles Act 1980 for foreclosure of the premises; - (f) that the premises are to be sold pursuant to section 78 of the Land Titles Act 1980; - (g) that the tenant has caused nuisance at the premises that is substantial. - (1A) For the purposes of subsection (1)(b), significant renovations are to be performed in respect of premises if - (a) the premises would be unfit for occupation while the renovations are taking place; or - (b) were the premises to remain occupied by a tenant during the renovations, there would be a risk to the health or safety of any tenant, any visitors or any person carrying out the renovations.
+- (dd) that, where the residential tenancy agreement relates to social housing provided by a social housing provider who leases the premises from the Director of Housing - the lease of the premises from the Director of Housing has expired or is to expire, or has been, or is to be, terminated by the Director of Housing; - (e) that an order has been made under section 86 of the Land Titles Act 1980 for foreclosure of the premises; - (f) that the premises are to be sold pursuant to section 78 of the Land Titles Act 1980; - (g) that the tenant has caused nuisance at the premises that is substantial. - (1A) For the purposes of subsection (1)(b), significant renovations are to be performed in respect of premises if - (a) the premises would be unfit for occupation while the renovations are taking place; or - (b) were the premises to remain occupied by a tenant during the renovations, there would be a risk to the health or safety of any tenant, any visitors or any person carrying out the renovations.

-- (1B) The regulations may prescribe for the purposes of subsection (1)(db)(i) the circumstances in which tenants do not reasonably require all of the bedrooms in premises. - (2) A notice to vacate is not required if - (a) the tenant has abandoned the residential premises; or - (b) an application under section 41 is made for an order of termination. - (3) Any payment of rent after a notice to vacate takes effect does not constitute the existence of a new residential tenancy agreement. - (4) In subsection (1)(b)(iv) and subsection (5), a reference to an owner in relation to a member of the family of the owner does not include a reference to a person who is an owner by virtue of paragraph (c) of the definition of owner in section 3(1). - (5) In this section - member of the family of an owner means -
+- (1B) The regulations may prescribe for the purposes of subsection (1)(db)(i) the circumstances in which tenants do not reasonably require all of the bedrooms in premises. - (2) A notice to vacate is not required if - (a) the tenant has abandoned the residential premises; or - (b) an application under section 41 is made for an order of termination. - (3) Any payment of rent after a notice to vacate takes effect does not constitute the existence of a new residential tenancy agreement. - (4) In subsection (1)(b)(iv) and subsection (5), a reference to an owner in relation to a member of the family of the owner does not include a reference to a person who is an owner by virtue of paragraph (c) of the definition of owner in section 3(1). - (4A) Subsection (1)(a) does not apply in relation to a notice in respect of premises if - (a) the failure to comply with a provision of the agreement in relation to the premises consists of a failure by the tenant to pay rent; and - (b) either - (i) the notice to vacate in relation to the premises is given within the emergency period; or member of the family of an owner means -